weebs/DootPU/Client/Notes.md

 - DONE World to screen coordinates
-- TODO Drawing scaled sprites
+- DONE Drawing scaled sprites
-- TODO Drawing sprites in the world
+- DONE Drawing sprites in the world
-- TODO Raycast depth buffer
+- DONE Raycast depth buffer
 - TODO Light fixtures (placing objects in the world at arbitrary locations)